alangrainger/factorio-colourblind-fixes/README.md

 ## What's changed

 - Science packs have been updated to have a different shape for each pack.
-  (Space pack is included by not pictured below.)
+  (Space pack is also included but not pictured below.)
 - Advanced circuit colour has been changed.
 - Green wire has been replaced by blue.
+- Light oil and lubricant replaced.
 - The logistics network overlay has been updated to make it clearer.

 Science packs, circuits and wires: